 Clinical Associate Professor, Medicine - Infectious Diseases

-Board Certification: American Board of Internal Medicine, Infectious Disease (2011)
+Maintenance of Certification, American Board of Internal Medicine, Infectious Disease (2021)

 Residency: Brigham and Women's Hospital Harvard Medical School (2007) MA